cstohlmann/oea-insights-module/pipeline/readme.md

       * Use the ```sdb_(dev or other workspace)_s2r_m365_v1p14``` for connecting the serverless SQL db with Power BI DirectQuery.

 Notes:
+- Running the pipeline should take ~20-30 min.
 - Ingestion initially copies the data from ```stage1``` to ```stage2/Ingested```, except changes the file format from CSVs to Delta tables.
    * One of the later steps in the ingestion process, corrects and structures each module table's schema, as needed; these corrected tables are written to ```stage2/Ingested_Corrected```.
 - Data columns contianing personal identifiable information (PII) are identified in the data schemas located in the [module metadata.csv](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/test_data/metadata.csv).